Port Louis: Government

 During the 2025 municipal elections, Alliance du Changement won 31 of the 32 council seats, while an independent secured one.
-Following the election, the council elected Aslam Hosenally of the Mauritian Militant Movement as lord mayor, who previously held the role from 2012 to 2013, and the Labour Party's Giovanni Laclé as deputy lord mayor.
+On 25 May 2026, the council elected Christelle Pondard of the Labour Party as lord mayor and Mehzabeen Caramtali of the Mauritian Militant Movement as deputy lord mayor.

 Climate

 Owing to its location in the rain shadow of the southeast trade winds, Port Louis features a tropical savanna climate (Aw) under Köppen's climate classification.
 Its wettest months are from December through April where on average 80 mm (or more) of rainfall occurs each month.
 The remaining months form Port Louis' dry season.
 The city also shows a noticeable but small range of average temperatures.
 Port Louis' coolest temperatures are seen mid-year where average high temperatures are around 27 C. During the height of the wet season, the city sees its highest temperatures where average high temperatures are usually around 31 C.